7.1 Standing Committees and Standing Subcommittees.

 7.1.1 Purpose.
 Standing committees and subcommittees are established to focus on the major continuing areas of faculty concern, including education, faculty welfare, student affairs, scholarly activity and research, finances, and physical facilities.
 A standing committee may divide its duties among subcommittees that are directly responsible to the parent standing committee.
 Standing committees and subcommittees are authorized to act for and in the name of the Senate as specified in these Bylaws.
 Such actions shall be reported promptly to the Executive Council and to the Senate and will stand unless the Senate, upon receiving such a report, takes jurisdiction of the matter for further consideration.

 a.
 Number.
-Except as described below, standing committees and standing subcommittees shall be composed of at least one member from each of the major academic units (the Colleges of Arts and Sciences, Agriculture and Life Sciences, Education and Social Services, Engineering and Mathematics, and Medicine; the College of Nursing and Health Sciences, Business Administration, and Natural Resources; and the Officers of Extension, and of the Libraries.
+Except as described below, standing committees and standing subcommittees shall be composed of at least one member from the Colleges of Arts and Sciences, the College of Agriculture and Life Sciences, the College of Education and Social Services, the College of Engineering and Mathematical Sciences, the Larner College of Medicine, the College of Nursing and Health Sciences, the Grossman School of Business, the Rubenstein School of Environment and Natural Resources, and the University Libraries.
 A unit with more than 200 full-time eligible faculty members may elect one additional member to each standing committee and standing subcommittee.

 b.
 Eligibility.
-Any eligible faculty member may stand for election by his/her college or school to serve on a standing committee except as otherwise stated in these Bylaws.
+Any eligible faculty member (as defined in Section 2.1) may stand for election by their college or school to serve on a standing committee except as otherwise stated in these Bylaws.

 c.
 Term.
 Members of the standing committees shall be elected for three years or as otherwise stated in these Bylaws, starting on July 1.
 Terms shall be staggered so that approximately one-third of the standing committee members shall be elected each year.

 d.
 Election.
 The election of standing committee members shall be the responsibility of the individual college and school faculties.
-Elections shall be held no later than April of each year and shall be conducted by secret ballot distributed to all eligible faculty members of the college/school.
+Elections shall be held no later than March of each year and shall be conducted by secret ballot distributed to all eligible faculty members of the college/school.
 An opportunity must be provided for all eligible faculty members to volunteer to run for election to Senate standing committees.
-The Faculty Senate shall supervise the elections of Senate Standing Committees; concerns regarding election irregularities must be communicated to the Senate President by May 1.
+The Faculty Senate shall supervise the elections of Senate standing committees; concerns regarding election irregularities must be communicated to the Senate President by May 1.

 e.
 Vacancies.
-If a standing committee member vacates his/her seat the vacancy shall be filled by a special election within the unit from which s/he was elected.
+If a standing committee member vacates their seat the vacancy shall be filled by a special election within the unit from which the member was elected.
 The term of a member under these circumstances shall commence immediately and shall normally be for the unexpired term of the regularly elected member.
-If a standing committee member is granted leave for one year or less a replacement shall be elected by a special election within the unit from which s/he was elected to take the absent standing committee member’s seat for the period of the leave.
+If a standing committee member is granted leave for one year or less a replacement shall be elected by a special election within the unit to take the absent standing committee member’s seat for the period of the leave.

 f.
 Attendance.
-A standing committee member absent from three committee meetings in a calendar year in the absence of mitigating circumstances will be considered to have vacated his/her seat.
+A standing committee member absent from three committee meetings in a calendar year in the absence of mitigating circumstances will be considered to have vacated the seat.

-126.96.36.199 Ex Officio Members.
-The Senate President is a voting ex officio member of every Faculty Senate committee and subcommittee, with the exception of the Nominating Committee in 3.5, and may designate a member of the Executive Council to act on his/her behalf.
-The Faculty Senate Vice-President is a nonvoting ex officio member of every Faculty Senate committee and subcommittee except when serving as the Senate President’s designee.
+22.214.171.124 Ex Officio Members.
+The Senate President is a voting ex officio member of every Faculty Senate committee and subcommittee, with the exception of the Nominating Committee in section 3.5, and may designate a member of the Executive Council to act on their behalf.
+The Faculty Senate Vice-President is a non-voting ex officio member of every Faculty Senate committee and subcommittee except when serving as the Senate President’s designee.

-b.
-In addition to the faculty members elected as described above, the Student Affairs Committee and the Educational and Research Technologies Committee shall also include a graduate and undergraduate student member designated by student governing bodies, renewable yearly.
+- The Student Affairs Committee and the Educational and Research Technologies Committee shall include one graduate and one undergraduate student member designated by student governing bodies for a one-year term.

 7.1.3 General Duties of Standing Committees.